FaisalDawod/Android-OS-Info-Ver-2.0/README.md

-# Android Info OS.
-Ver 2.0
+# Android OS Info Ver 2.0
 This App Pop-Up Dialog Fragment to User when open the app to choose and select the Company like: Intel and Amd, then select processor model when the user click submit the application pop-up/display what the user select.